 That’s because you’ll be aware of hormonal hurdles coming your way–like intense food cravings–so you can dodge them.

 Plus, you’ll know when to take full advantage of hormonal benefits that make losing weight easier–for instance, by doing more aerobic exercise during the two weeks in your cycle when you burn up to 30% more fat when working out.

 Read on to learn how to take advantage of your body’s hormonal benefits and sidestep hormonal diet saboteurs each week of your cycle–and find out how each week’s tips worked for me….

 Week 1: Set your goals and get started

 Day 1 (first day of period) to Day 7

-Your Week 1 weight-loss challenges: If you end up caving in to temptation by eating a food on your no-no list, rising estrogen is giving your brain a bigger buzz from it, making it difficult to cut yourself off before doing real damage to your calorie count.
+Your Week 1 weight-loss challenges: If you end up caving in to temptation by eating a food on your no-no list, rising estrogen is giving your brain a bigger feel-good buzz from it, making it difficult to cut yourself off before doing real damage to your calorie count.
 And if you’re bothered by menstrual cramps, you may be tempted to soothe away the pain with indulgent snacks.

 Week 2: Take action

 Day 8 to ovulation (which is Day 14 in a 28-day cycle, sooner for shorter cycles, later for longer cycles)